godaddy/node-flipr/README.md

 ### IncludesListAny

-The includesListAny rule is like the includesListAll rule, except only one value in the rule property array must match the includes logic.
+The includesListAny rule is like the includesListAll rule, except at least one value in the rule property array must match the includes logic.

 ## Other Noteworthy Behavior